fuckyoudoteth/fuckyoudoteth/writing/writing/whitepaper.md

 - **Public API** - A public REST API to interact with the FuckYou network, as well as software to run your own API service.
-A public API paves the way for traditional webapps to access the FuckYou network without needing specialized Ethereum software.
+A public API paves the way for traditional web apps to access the FuckYou network without needing specialized Ethereum software.

 - **Mobile Apps** - Android and iOS apps to interact with the FuckYou network.